Get Started Free

 Software Practice Lead

 In this exercise, you’ll learn how to manipulate your data using Apache Flink® SQL.
 Up until now, we’ve been producing data to and reading data from an Apache Kafka® topic without any intermediate steps.
-With data transformation and aggregation, we can do so much more!
+With stream processing, we can do so much more!

-In the previous exercise, we created a Datagen Source Connector to generate a stream of orders to a Kafka topic.
+In a previous exercise, we created a Datagen Source Connector to generate a stream of orders to a Kafka topic in AVRO format.
 This exercise relies on the data produced by that connector, so make sure to complete it before proceeding.

 Before we start, ensure that your Datagen Source Connector is still up and running.

-In Confluent Cloud, each Kafka topic is automatically turned into a Flink table that leverages any associated schema.
-Working with Flink SQL streams is easy and often shorter than writing Java or Python programs.
-Follow these steps and see by yourself!
+When using Confluent Cloud, each Kafka topic is automatically turned into a Flink table that leverages any associated schema.
+Besides, working with Flink SQL streams is easy and often shorter than writing Java or Python programs.
+Just follow these steps and see by yourself!

 1. From your cluster overview page, navigate to the orders topic.